murtuzaalisurti/better/README.md

 ```

+> [!NOTE]
-The `uses` field refers to which github action to use and what's its reference.
+> The `uses` field refers to which github action to use and what's its reference.
 For example: `murtuzaalisurti/better@main` means it refers to the `main` branch of the `murtuzaalisurti/better` action.
 If you want to refer to a specific release or tag, you can specify `murtuzaalisurti/better@v1.0.0` which means it refers to the `v1.0.0` of the `murtuzaalisurti/better` action.

 ### 2. Add OpenAI API key to your repository secrets